CrisesUrv/microaggregation-based_anonymization_tool/data_anonymization_tool/README.md

 Two XML configuration files are included to characterize the dataset and its protection: "properties1Snomed.xml", which is configured to use *3*-anonymity on quasi-identifiers and "properties2Snomed.xml", which is configured to use *3*-anonymity on quasi-identifiers and *0.25*-closeness on confidential attributes.

-For example, to execute the anonymization with "properties1Snomed.xml", execute the follow command in the console:
+For example, to perform the anonymization with "properties1Snomed.xml", execute the follow command in the console:

 ```
 java -jar -Xmx1024m -Xms1024m ./mAnt.jar ./data_example_snomed.txt ./properties1Snomed.xml
 ```
-As result, it is generated an anonymized dataset named "dataset_example_anom.txt" in the same directory.
+As result, an anonymized dataset named "dataset_example_anom.txt" is generated in the same directory.

 The second dataset available in the folder corresponds to the [UCI's Adult dataset](https://archive.ics.uci.edu/ml/datasets/Adult).
 It countains 30,162 complete records of census income information.
 The attributes it contains are the following: